ParniyanIT/FTP-Server-Test-Connection/README.md

-# FTP-Server-Test-Connection
-FTP Server Test Connection
+# FTP Server Test Connection
+This script for test ftp connection
+Created By : Pooria Jahangiri Far